Interview with Limahl & new release ‘Still in Love.’

 Nowadays, the music business is controlled by three conglomerates; global organisations Sony, Universal and Warner.
-So you have less people you can approach.
+So you have fewer people you can approach.
 They have full control.

-The wonderful thing in contrast to that is that every musician and every performer can reach an audience through the new technology, which is where I am at here.
+The wonderful thing in contrast, is that every musician and performer can reach an audience through the new technology, which is where I am.
 If I had gone to my old company EMI which has been swallowed up by Warner, I think they would have slammed the door in my face.

-You have had an extremely successful career both in the band Kajagoogoo and as a solo artist?
+Have you had an extremely successful career in the band Kajagoogoo and as a solo artist?
 What are your favourite memories?
 What’s been the highlight(s) of your music career?

-The most important memory was getting that phone call telling us that our single Too Shy had gone into charts at Number 33, and that we would be appearing on Top of the Pops.
+The most important memory was getting that phone call telling us that our single Too Shy had gone into the charts at Number 33 and that we would be appearing on Top of the Pops.
 The phone call came on Tuesday morning.
 We were in the country recording the album at Chipping Norton Studios in Oxfordshire.
 It was brilliant.
-Musicians are never up at 7 am but we were all dancing around and everyone was ringing our parents.
+Musicians were never up at 7 am, but we danced around, and everyone was ringing our parents.
 It was such a big deal Top of the Pops back then.
 The thing is it to have that all happen to you at such a young age.
-At 22/23 years old it was like all your Christmases rolled into one.
+At 22/23 years old, it was like all your Christmases rolled into one.

-The song doesn’t beat about the bush and deals with that shitty pain side of love that most of us have experienced.
+The song doesn’t beat about the bush and deals with that shitty painful side of love that most of us have experienced.

-In the songwriting process, the dark mood came first and then we fumbled upon this lovely feeling mood of optimism at the chorus even though it is a lament lyrically.
+In the songwriting process, the dark mood came first, and then we fumbled upon this lovely mood of optimism in the chorus, even though it is a lyrical lament.
 That is the stuff you can’t plan for as musicians and songwriters; we are basically digging around looking for these exact moments when interesting harmonics occur between the instruments and vocals.
 I wrote this with a German musician Miro Markus.

 Creatively it means a lot.
-It is very satisfying when you walk into a room with a a blank piece of paper and you emerge with a song.
+It is very satisfying when you walk into a room with a blank piece of paper and emerge with a song.

-I started talking about Normal people, where their first love was beautiful but also painful…before Limahl interjected with…
+I started talking about Normal People, where first love was beautiful but also painful…before Limahl interjected with…

 I wasn’t in the headspace of our protagonist when I wrote this.
 I have been with my partner Steve for 26 fantastic years.
 I have been there in the past when I was younger.
-It is an important thing to go through for every young human being because it makes you better prepared for when Mr or Mrs Right comes along.
+It is important for every young human being to go through it because it makes you better prepared for when Mr or Mrs Right comes along.
 You have to kiss a lot of frogs.
-When you have been hurt you take your time the next time and you are careful.
+When you have been hurt, you take your time the next time and are careful.
 It is part of growing up.
 When you are in it, it’s very hard.

 Limahl’s music re-appeared recently in 3 major US television shows 1.
 Kajagoogoo ’Too Shy’ was in the Netflix ‘Black Mirror’ episode Bandersnatch and 2.
 In AMC’s hit anthology American Horror Story: 1984 and 3.
 No 1 solo hit ‘Neverending Story’ was in Netflix’s ‘Stranger Things’.
 Spotify monthly streams of the song went up from 300,000 to 1.5m. (iTunes and other streaming sites were similar).

 I haven’t seen it.
-I want to but I am three seasons behind.
-I am watching Hollywood at the moment; it’s about making it in Hollywood.
-It has lots of gay stories so it’s nice for the gays.
+I want to, but I am three seasons behind.
+I am currently watching Hollywood; it’s about making it in Hollywood.
+It has lots of gay stories, so it’s nice for the gays.

 What do you like to do when you’re not performing music?
 What have you been doing when you are not performing or recording music?
 Simon asked this question.

 Limahl was quite surprised by this question as music is obviously his whole life.
-I can see he never had a ‘Plan B’, as he is a musician.
+As he is a musician, I can see he never had a ‘Plan B’.
 He went on to tell me that he travels so much with working, he loves being at home and likes to relax.

 Not really.
-I travel so much with work that when I am not working I love being at home.
+I travel so much with work that I love being at home when I am not working.
 We cycle, Steve and me, quite a bit.
 With the lockdown, it was so important to get away.
-We are members of a gym but that’s gone.
+We are members of a gym, but that’s gone.
 I like to relax.
-There’s always a lot of preparation, liaising with the band, logistics.
+There’s always a lot of preparation, liaising with the band, and logistics.

 As my blog is also about living in the city.
 What are your favourite things about living in London?

-I lived in London for 30 years, but I now live in Hertfordshire but I still consider myself London.
+I lived in London for 30 years but now live in Hertfordshire, and I still consider myself London.
 The fast train to Euston only takes 15mins.

 I love so much about London.
 I am a member of the V&A museum.
-Steve and I, of course, we enjoy the Royal Parks.
-I am a big theatre-goer – I have seen everything, The two theatre capitals of the world are New York and London – how cool is that?
+Steve and I, of course, enjoy the Royal Parks.
+I am a big theatre-goer – I have seen everything.
+The two theatre capitals of the world are New York and London – how cool is that?
 Fortnum and Masons at Christmas.
-The Royal Academy of course when you walk through that arch, the history is so interesting.
+The Royal Academy, of course, when you walk through that arch, the history is so interesting.
 I have been to The Museum of London.
-I love all the architecture and I never get tired of the river.
+I love all the architecture and never tire of the river.
 There is a train from Radlett near where near I live.
-The Thameslink which takes 28mins which comes out on to a bridge: Blackfriars station and you see the Houses of Parliament on one side and the wheel.
+The Thameslink, which takes 28mins, comes out onto a bridge: Blackfriars station, and you see the Houses of Parliament on one side and the wheel.

 Top tip: There are so many things you can do.
 I used to go on Martin Lewis’s website, with codes for free cinema tickets and 241 Vouchers.
-We all love a bargain and freebie.
-Sometimes I do internet shopping and deliberately leave the basket open, because they then send you a code for 10% or something.
+We all love a bargain and freebies.
+Sometimes I do internet shopping and deliberately leave the basket open because they then send you a code for 10% or something.

 What is your top tip for living your best life?

-- Nothing happens if you stay at home.
-Which is a weird thing to say in the current climate…
+Nothing happens if you stay at home.
+This is a weird thing to say in the current climate…

-- Don’t be a fool in love.
+Don’t be a fool in love.
 It’s painful and a waste of time.
-If someone doesn’t love you you can’t make them, walked away.
+If someone doesn’t love you, you can’t make them walk away.